-This was the second Nu-Lax wrapper I’d found stashed into the side of the pantry this week.
-I thought about the chocolate wrappers and empty chip packets stuffed into the door of her car and handbag.
+This was the second Nu-Lax wrapper I’d found desperately shoved into the side of the pantry like the chocolate wrappers and empty chip packets crammed into the door of her car and handbag.

-That handbag, literally bursting at the seams, was an evident metaphor for the way she treated her body and carried it around.
+That handbag was literally bursting at the seams, a poignant metaphor for the way she treated her body and lugged it around.

-A tell-tale sign of something bubbling below the surface.
+A telltale sign of truth bubbling below the surface ready to erupt.

-A secret fear of being unloved and the dread of being alone led her to cling tightly to everything and everyone.
+A secret fear of being unloved and alone saw her tighten her grip on everything and everyone around her.

-Excess weight was her security blanket.
-A subcutaneous suit of armour protecting her scared heart from the things she craved most.
+Excess weight was her security blanket, the subcutaneous suit of armour protecting her scared heart from the things she craved most.

 Easy love.
 Validation.
 Sanctuary.
 Belonging.